article / Global politics

 Greenland's geographical location makes it a strategic hub for controlling the North Atlantic and Arctic passages.
 Shipping routes from the east coast of North America to Europe, as well as potential future Arctic routes, all inevitably pass through this region.
 Militarily, whoever controls Greenland gains an excellent forward outpost for monitoring aerial and maritime activities in the North Atlantic and the Arctic.

-The U.S. military presence in Greenland has a long history.
-During the Cold War, the United States operated approximately ten military bases there.
-The most famous of these is Thule Air Base, established in 1951, which is the northernmost strategic bomber base of the United States and a key node in the early warning system of the North American Aerospace Defense Command (NORAD).
-The updated Greenland Defense Agreement of 2004 grants the U.S. military nearly complete operational freedom on the island, requiring only prior notification to Danish authorities.
-Trump's claim that Greenland's defense relies solely on "two dog sleds" clearly overlooks this existing and extensive U.S. military deployment.
+The United States has a long-standing military presence in Greenland.
+During the Cold War, the U.S. operated approximately ten military bases there.
+The most notable among these is Thule Air Base, established in 1951, which serves as the northernmost strategic bomber base for the United States and a critical node in the North American Aerospace Defense Command (NORAD) early warning system.
+The updated Greenland Defense Agreement of 2004 grants U.S. forces nearly complete operational freedom on the island, requiring only prior notification to Danish authorities.
+Trump's claim that Greenland's defense relies solely on two dog sleds clearly overlooks this existing and extensive U.S. military deployment.

-NATO Secretary-General Mark Rutte acknowledged that Arctic security has become a "priority" for the alliance.
-He pointed out in Zagreb that there are eight countries in the Arctic region, seven of which are NATO members (the United States, Canada, Denmark via Greenland, Iceland, Norway, Finland, Sweden), with Russia being the only non-NATO member.
-However, he particularly emphasized that China, through its extensive activities and strategic interests, has become "an Arctic nation in a sense."
-It is precisely this concern over the expansion of Chinese and Russian influence in the Arctic that Trump used as a core rationale for pushing the United States to "own" Greenland.
+NATO Secretary-General Mark Rutte acknowledged that Arctic security has become a priority for the alliance.
+He pointed out in Zagreb that there are eight countries in the Arctic region, seven of which are NATO members (the United States, Canada, Denmark [via Greenland], Iceland, Norway, Finland, Sweden), with Russia being the only non-NATO member.
+However, he particularly emphasized that China, through its extensive activities and strategic interests, has become an Arctic country in a certain sense.
+It is precisely this concern over the expansion of Chinese and Russian influence in the Arctic that Trump used as a core reason to advocate for the United States to acquire Greenland.

 The Rift in the Alliance: When the Most Powerful Member Threatens Its Closest Ally